 Once you’ve noted the close date for your program of interest, please note the remainder of our timeline for admissions:

-Some graduate programs invite selected applicants to Winston-Salem for an on campus interview.
+Some graduate programs invite selected applicants to interview with the program.
 Invitations are sent out via email as soon as possible, but no later than 2 weeks prior to the interview date.